What Is Aperture In Photography? Discover Below.

 This would result in our eyes not knowing what to focus on first, the background, or the foreground.
 It would be too busy.
 In this case, the owl is the most essential part of the image.
 Therefore, by using a large aperture (2.8 in this case) it provides the depth of field required to separate the two and your eyes gravitate to the owl.

 TIP: Remember the following when you wish to use the aperture creatively…

 …a large aperture results in a small DOF.
 Or more blur.

 …smaller apertures result in a large depth of field.
 Or more in focus.

-Depth of Field is not affected just by the aperture.
+DOF is not affected just by the aperture.
 Other things come into play as well.

 - the focal length of your lens

-Here's a list of standard f-stops.
+Here's a list of standard f numbers.

 What the "f"